IBM/universal-connectors/docs/configure_syslog_ssl_failover.md

        Create the file with a name, for example ```logstash.crt```, and ***REMOVED***ve it in the database server where rsyslog is installed.
 For example, in ```/usr/local/etc/``` (this varies per operating system).

-3. Add the certificate file path to the rsyslog configuration file rsyslog.conf (```/usr/local/etc/rsyslog.conf``` for example) on the database server (example below is with MongoDB):
+3. Add the certificate file path to the rsyslog configuration file rsyslog.conf (for example, ```/usr/local/etc/rsyslog.conf```) on the database server.
+The example below is with MongoDB:
       ```
             # certificate files - just CA for a client
             global(DefaultNetstreamDriverCAFile="/path/to/logstash.crt")